 Prior to GPEC, Camacho served as President & CEO of the Greater Yuma Economic Development Corporation (GYEDC) from 2006-2008, after serving as the Business Development Manager for two years.
 During his tenure, GYEDC helped 35 companies and 3,500 jobs locate in Greater Yuma, resulting in more than $350M of capital investment in the region.
 Some of the larger manufacturing projects included Alside Window and Door, Northwestern Industries Inc., Johnson Controls, and Shaw Industries.

 Viewed as a dynamic community figure, Camacho was recognized as the Chamber of Commerce Leader of the Year in 2007.
 In 2006, he served on the Arizona Global Network Board, which was developed to create a foreign-direct investment platform for the State of Arizona.
 He also developed Yuma’s first Business Retention and Expansion Program to support the local manufacturing and food technology sector.
 Prior moving to Arizona, Camacho worked as a research analyst at The Alliance, a regional economic development firm in Greater St. Louis.

-Camacho graduated from Southern Illinois University with an undergraduate degree in Psychology and a graduate degree in Public Administration and Policy Analysis.
-He also attended the University of Oklahoma for the Economic Development Institute.
+He graduated from Southern Illinois University with an undergraduate degree in Psychology and a graduate degree in Public Administration and Policy Analysis.
+Camacho also attended the University of Oklahoma for the Economic Development Institute.
 He resides in Scottsdale with his wife and three children.